Affordable Watch Brands

 Luminox has graced our hiking watch buying guide as well as provided some really innovative features for us to talk about here on Gear Hungry.
 As you might have imagined, they’re another stellar Swiss watch brand, built tough and designed to work against every condition you put it up against.
 They’ve not only been one of the most durable watch companies available to consumers, but they’re also a provider to the Navy SEALs, Nick North and other organizations.

 Get this: they’ve only been around since 1989, and they’re absolutely crushing it.
 When we talk about Swiss watchmakers, they’re usually pushing or past a century old, but these gents took the design elements and manufacturing habits of their competitors, and put them into modern practice.
 It’s partially why they get to keep their costs so low, and provide you with hiking, fishing and outdoor watches that withstand the elements right alongside you.
+You will love Luminox watches.

 You’re not exactly happy with paying a hundred bucks for a watch, but you can’t imagine spending the cash on a Rolex right now.
 We’ve found the middle ground, and it’s Movado.
 They not only supply exclusive watches to Coach, Hugo Boss, Tommy Hilfiger and more, but they put their craftsmanship into truly stunning minimalist designs.
 One of our personal favorites, a true testament to their style, is the Temo Stainless Steel Bracelet watch, with the most minimalist way of going about the markings.